Biafran separatist leader arrested and will face trial, Nigeria says

 In May, police launched an operation in southeast Nigeria to quell the rising violence and crime, triggering fears of a return to war.

 Reporting by Felix Onuah, Afolabi Sotunde and Libby George.
-Additional reporting by Tife Owolabi in Yenagoa. writing by Estelle Shirbon, editing by Catherine Evans and Nick Macfie
+Additional reporting by Tife Owolabi in Yenagoa. writing by Estelle Shirbon, editing by Catherine Evans, Nick Macfie, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.